bugl

 Cycle Detection

 It is important to be able to detect cycles in Graphs because cycles can indicate problems or special conditions in many applications like networking, scheduling, and circuit design.
-The two most common ways to detect cycles are:

-DFS traversal explores the Graph and marks vertices as visited.
+• Depth First Search (DFS): DFS traversal explores the Graph and marks vertices as visited.
 A cycle is detected when the current vertex has an adjacent vertex that has already been visited.

-This works by initially defining each vertex as a group, or a subset.
+• Union-Find: This works by initially defining each vertex as a group, or a subset.
 Then these groups are joined for every edge.
 Whenever a new edge is explored, a cycle is detected if two vertices already belong to the same group.

-How cycle detection with DFS and Union - Find work, and how they are implemented, are explained in more detail below.
+How cycle detection with DFS and Union-Find work, and how they are implemented, are explained in more detail below.

 DFS Cycle Detection for Undirected Graphs

-How it works:
+How it works

-Is cyclic:
+Is cyclic

 The DFS traversal starts in vertex A because that is the first vertex in the adjacency matrix.
 Then, for every new vertex visited, the traversal method is called recursively on all adjacent vertices that have not been visited yet.
 The cycle is detected when vertex F is visited, and it is discovered that the adjacent vertex C has already been visited.